 - Record of outstanding community service in our community

-- Recommendation provided by peers or faculty familiar with the student’s community impact
+- Recommendations from two individuals familiar with the student’s community impact

 - Preference will be given to women candidates if a tie breaker is necessary